csiro-data-school/regex/_episodes/07-python-regexs.md

 Note the 'r' in front of the search pattern, ```r'\b(\d+) (\w+)'```.
 This enables the pattern string to be passed to the re function in its literal form, which prevents backslashes being being interpreted as escapes too early, *before* the function looks at it.
-Without the preceeding 'r', double-backslahes would be necessary.
+Without the preceeding 'r', double-backslashes would be necessary.
 E.g. ```'\\b(\\d+) (\\w+)'```